nextpyp/pyp/docs/reference/cli/single_particle.rst

 11 Dose weighting reconstruction
 ================================

-The step performs per-frame dose-weighting to increase the contribution of high-quality frames:
+This step performs per-frame dose-weighting to increase the contribution of high-quality frames:

 .. code-block:: bash